Metropolitan Free Hospital: Early years

 In 1850, the hospital moved to 8 Devonshire Square, Bishopsgate, and soon after began to treat inpatients.
 However, in the 1870s, the Devonshire Square site was wanted by the Great Eastern Railway Company to extend their London terminus, Liverpool Street Station.
 The hospital sold its premises to the railway for £8,500 in 1876.
 It moved to 81 Commercial Street, Spitalfields and remained there until 1885 when it found a suitable site on the Kingsland Road.

 Kingsland Road

 The hospital operated from a series of buildings on Kingsland Road while a dedicated building was being constructed between 1885 and 1886.
 Under its new governor, Sir Edmund Hay Currie, it began to charge a small subscription, and so dropped the word ‘Free’ from its title.
 As the Metropolitan Hospital, it formed a partnership with Anglican nursing order, the Order of All Saints.
 In 1902 King Edward VII became its patron.
 The hospital developed specialist services, including a dedicated ward for Jewish patients, and expertise in treating tuberculosis.
 In 1948 the Metropolitan Hospital became part of the National Health Service.
 After services were transferred to Barts Hospital, the hospital closed in 1977.

-The building was subsequently converted for use as a business centre and as a hostel.
+The hospital was then converted into workshops: the derelict state of the nurses' home at the rear of the building, facing De Beauvour Square, was a matter of concern raised by the Hackney Society at their meeting on 2 February 1984.
+The building was subsequently converted for use as a business centre and hostel.